thedch/CarND-LaneLines-P1/README.md

 Converting the image into HSV or HSL color space instead of RGB might be an effective way to more accurately detect lane lines when there is harsh sunlight.
-I had good results using HSV color space in my traffic light classifier,
+I had good results using HSV color space in my traffic light classifier.

 Of course, another improvement would be using a CNN, which might provide excellent results (but that introduced other drawbacks -- need for data and computation